xmyLydia/java-practice/README.md

 38. generate jar and add external jar in Intellij.
 39. scope: enclosing block check for nearest declared variable; visibility in Java for inner class's variable.
 40. access modifier.
+41. static variable and static method.
+Static method is not allowed to access non-static variable.